juupeep/juupeep/README.md

 - Hello!! im juupeep.
-I am fresh off the womb starting to learn how to code Would love to recieve some help, some tips and tricks Thank you.
+I am fresh off the womb starting to learn how to code.
+Would love to recieve some help, some tips and tricks.
+Thank you.

 <!---